omid-bakeri/country-data-api/README.md

 # country-data-api
-a country data bz api js
+a country data by api js